Mtekdevops/Kubernetes/terraform-on-aws-eks/README.md

-Taken From Kalyan Reddy's course on Udemy, Again I feel like its more important to be able to learn and understand an existing codebase and then adapt that to your needs.
+Taken From Kalyan Reddy's course on Udemy, I feel like its more important to be able to learn and understand an existing codebase and then adapt that to your needs rather than trying to write from scratch.

 I have updated the versions and made some changes/improvements like

-* First remove the provisioner on the bastion host that copies the SSH private key onto the box (an unnecessary security risk given you can just use the 'ssh -J' flag to get the same result)
+* removing the provisioner on the bastion host that copies the SSH private key onto the box (an unnecessary security risk given you can just use the 'ssh -J' flag to get the same result)

 * adding permissions to the node groups instance profile to allow the use of SSM-Agent that is already present on the Nodes AMI
-  (this gives multiple benefits including Bastion-less connection to private subnet nodes with no SSH keys to manage)
+  (this gives multiple benefits including Bastion/VPN-less SSHlike connection to private subnet nodes with no SSH keys to manage)

 # [Terraform on AWS EKS Kubernetes IaC SRE- 50 Real-World Demos](https://links.stacksimplify.com/terraform-on-aws-eks-kubernetes-iac-sre)

 ## Course Modules
-01. Infrastructure as Code (IaC)
-02. Terraform Install Tools, Command and Language Basics
-03. Terraform Settings, Providers and Resources
-04. Terraform Input Variables, Output Values, Datasources
-05. Terraform Loops, MetaArguments, Splat Operator and Functions
-06. AWS VPC 3-Tier Architecture Design using Terraform
-07. Bastion Host AWS EC2 Instances, Security Groups, TF Provisioners with Terraform
 08. AWS EKS Cluster, Public and Private Node Groups using Terraform
 09. Kubernetes Fundamentals
 10. Kubernetes Deployment and Service using YAML